Frank Abbatemarco

 Francesco "Frankie Shots" Abbatemarco (July 4, 1899 – November 4, 1959) was an American mobster who served as a caporegime in the Profaci crime family of New York City.
-His murder is known for starting the First Colombo War, which was on and off for 12 years.
+His murder is known for starting the First Colombo War, which continued on and off for twelve years.

 Early life

-Abbatemarco was born in 1899 in Red Hook, Brooklyn alongside 3 other siblings, his older brother Michael "Mike Schatz" Abbatemarco (1894–1928) was also a Brooklyn gangster and close associate of Frankie Yale.
-His brother would be gunned down in 1928.
-Abbatemarco was born to Italian immigrants from Salerno and they moved to the United States around 15 years before he was born.
-He grew up with the Cardello brothers, who would later join the Colombo and Bonanno crime family including future captain-turned informant Michael "Mikey Bat" Cardello.
-As a teenager his first job was at a local lumber yard in Brooklyn and then several years later he was employed to work at Manhattan's lower west side on a teamsters firm, he also worked as a truck driver.
-He married Lucy Abbatemarco in 1921 and moved in together into the Park Slope neighborhood of Brooklyn.
-He had a son a year after named Anthony "Tony Shots" (1922–2005), who later became the underboss of the Colombo crime family in the 1970s.
+Abbatemarco was born in 1899 in Red Hook, Brooklyn, along with three other siblings, to Italian immigrants from Salerno who had moved to the United States around fifteen years before he was born.
+His older brother Michael "Mike Schatz" Abbatemarco (1894–1928) was also a Brooklyn gangster and close associate of Frankie Yale.
+His brother would be gunned down in 1928, following the killing of Yale.

+Abbatemarco grew up with his neighbors, the Cardello brothers, who would later join the Colombo and Bonanno crime families, including future captain-turned informant Michael "Mikey Bat" Cardello.
+As a teenager his first job was at a local lumber yard in Brooklyn; several years later he was employed on Manhattan's lower west side for a teamster firm, where he worked as a truck driver.

+He married Lucy Abbatemarco in 1921 and moved to the Park Slope neighborhood of Brooklyn.
+A year after they had a son named Anthony "Tony Shots" (1922–2005), who later became the underboss of the Colombo crime family in the 1970s.

 Criminal career

-His first prison sentence was in October 1922, which was several months after he had his first son.
-He was sentenced to 2 years on a conspiracy to sell morphine charge alongside 4 other criminals and served his time at the Atlanta federal prison.
-Abbatemarco became a soldier in the Profaci crime family in 1928, shortly after Yale and his brother were murdered.
-He was arrested on August 27, 1931, for vagrancy however he was acquitted of all charges two weeks later.
-Another arrest would occur in 1932 in New Jersey on suspicion charges but was subsequently released.
-A year later in May 1934, he was arrested on an unknown charge and only spent several days in police custody before they released him.
-Abbatemarco became a high level earner for his crime family and began operating several illegal gambling operations during the 1930s, including a lucrative lottery in South Brooklyn.
+His first prison sentence was in October 1922, several months after the birth of his first son.
+He was sentenced to two years for conspiracy to sell morphine, alongside four other defendants; he served his time at the Atlanta federal prison.
+Abbatemarco became a soldier in the Profaci crime family in 1928, shortly after his brother was murdered.

+He was arrested on August 27, 1931, for vagrancy, but was acquitted of all charges two weeks later.
+Another arrest would occur in 1932 in New Jersey but he was subsequently released.
+A year later in May 1934, he was arrested on an unknown charge and spent several days in police custody before being released.

+Abbatemarco became a high level earner for his crime family during the 1930s, when he began operating several illegal gambling operations, including a lucrative numbers racket in South Brooklyn.
 By the 1940s Abbatemarco was elevated to the rank of captain and ran a crew that specialized in racketeering and burglary.
 In the early 1950s, he recruited teenager Carmine Persico, who would later serve as the family's boss from 1973 until his death in 2019.

-On March 25, 1952, Abbatemarco, his son, Joe and Larry Gallo, and 18-year old Persico were arrested by the Special Rackets Squad of the Brooklyn District Attorney's Office for racketeering-related charges.
-The operation was alleged to have earned them $2.5 million.
-Abbatemarco and his son were charged with conspiracy to operate a lottery and both pleaded guilty, though 7 of the other accused did not.
+On March 25, 1952, Abbatemarco, his son, Joe and Larry Gallo, and the 18-year old Persico were arrested by the Special Rackets Squad of the Brooklyn District Attorney's Office for racketeering-related charges.
+Their numbers racket was alleged to have earned them $2.5 million.
+Abbatemarco and his son were charged with conspiracy to operate a lottery and both pleaded guilty, though seven of the other defendants did not.
 He received a year in prison at Riker's Island Penitentiary.